-11. Restriction on membership
+10. Restriction on membership

-- 11.1 A Member of a constituency, or of a class within a constituency, may not while membership of that constituency or class continues, be a Member of any other constituency or class. - 11.2 An individual who satisfies the criteria for membership of the Staff Constituency may not become or continue as a Member of any constituency other than the Staff Constituency. - 11.3 An individual shall not be eligible for membership if he- - 11.3.1 fails or ceases to fulfil the criteria for membership of any of the constituencies, - 11.3.2 was formerly employed by the Trust or its predecessor applicant NHS Trust and was dismissed for gross misconduct, - 11.3.3 was formerly employed by the Trust and in the preceding two years was lawfully dismissed other than by reason of redundancy, - 11.3.4 has been involved as a perpetrator in a serious incident of violence or abuse in the last five years at any of the Trust's hospitals or against any of the Trust's staff members or patients, - 11.3.5 has been placed on the registers of Schedule 1 Offenders pursuant to the Sexual Offences Act 2003 (as amended) and/or the Children & Young Person's Acts 1933 to 1969 (as amended) and his or her conviction is not spent under the Rehabilitation of Offenders Act 1974, - 11.3.6 does not agree to, or by his actions or conduct shows that he does not (in the reasonable opinion of the Trust), abide by the Trust values as set out in the Trust's Integrated Business Plan or elsewhere, - 11.3.7 has been identified as a vexatious complainant by the Trust or other authority or has been excluded from treatment at any of the Trust's hospitals due to unacceptable behaviour, - 11.3.8 is deemed, in the reasonable opinion of the Trust, to have acted in a manner contrary to the interests of the Trust, - 11.3.9 is deemed, in the reasonable opinion of the Trust, to have failed to comply in a material way with the values and principles of the National Health Service or the Trust, and/or this constitution, or
+- 10.1 A Member of a constituency, or of a class within a constituency, may not while membership of that constituency or class continues, be a Member of any other constituency or class. - 10.2 An individual who satisfies the criteria for membership of the Staff Constituency may not become or continue as a Member of any constituency other than the Staff Constituency. - 10.3 An individual shall not be eligible for membership if he- - 10.3.1 fails or ceases to fulfil the criteria for membership of any of the constituencies, - 10.3.2 was formerly employed by the Trust or its predecessor applicant NHS Trusts and was dismissed for gross misconduct, - 10.3.3 was formerly employed by the Trustor its predecessor NHS Trusts and in the preceding two years was lawfully dismissed other than by reason of redundancy, - 10.3.4 has been involved as a perpetrator in a serious incident of violence or abuse in the last five years at any of the Trust's hospitals or against any of the Trust's staff members or patients,

-- 11.3.10 is under the age of seven (7) years. - 11.4 Members should ensure their own eligibility for membership and inform the Trust if they cease to be eligible. - 11.5 A Member shall cease to be a Member if- - 11.5.1 he resigns by notice in writing to the Membership Manager, - 11.5.2 he dies, - 11.5.3 he ceases to be entitled under this constitution to be a Member, - 11.5.4 he is expelled under this constitution, or - 11.5.5 it appears to the Membership Manager that the Member no longer wishes to be involved in the affairs of the Trust as a Member, and after enquiries made in accordance with a process approved by the Governors, the Member does not establish that he has a continuing wish to be involved in the affairs of the Trust as a Member. - 11.6 The Trust shall give any Member at least 14 days' written notice before removing him from Membership under paragraphs 11.5.3, 11.5.4, or 11.5.5.
+- 10.3.5 has been placed on the registers of Schedule 1 Offenders pursuant to the Sexual Offences Act 2003 (as amended) and/or the Children & Young Person's Acts 1933 to 1969 (as amended) and his or her conviction is not spent under the Rehabilitation of Offenders Act 1974, - 10.3.6 does not agree to, or by his actions or conduct shows that he does not (in the reasonable opinion of the Trust), abide by the Trust values as set out in the Trust's Integrated Business Plan or elsewhere, - 10.3.7 has been identified as a vexatious complainant by the Trust or other authority or has been excluded from treatment at any of the Trust's hospitals due to unacceptable behaviour, - 10.3.8 is deemed, in the reasonable opinion of the Trust, to have acted in a manner contrary to the interests of the Trust, - 10.3.9 is deemed, in the reasonable opinion of the Trust, to have failed to comply in a material way with the values and principles of the National Health Service or the Trust, and/or this constitution, or - 10.3.10 is under the age of seven (7) years. - 10.4 Members should ensure their own eligibility for membership and inform the Trust if they cease to be eligible. - 10.5 A Member shall cease to be a Member if- - 10.5.1 he resigns by notice in writing to the Membership Manager, - 10.5.2 he dies, - 10.5.3 he ceases to be entitled under this constitution to be a Member, - 10.5.4 he is expelled under this constitution, or - 10.5.5 it appears to the Membership Manager that the Member no longer wishes to be involved in the affairs of the Trust as a Member, and after enquiries made in accordance with a process approved by the Governors, the Member does not establish that he has a continuing wish to be involved in the affairs of the Trust as a Member. - 10.6 The Trust shall give any Member at least 14 days' written notice before removing him from Membership under paragraphs 10.5.3, 10.5.4, or 10.5.5.
 The Trust shall consider any representations made by the Member during that notice period.

-12. Annual Members' Meeting
+11. Annual Members' Meeting